 When is the best time to visit Dubai?

-From the UK and Europe, travellers will find it easy to travel to Dubai with direct flights available from most major cities.
-The ultra-modern Dubai International Airport (DXB) offers luxury amenities, prayer and ablution facilities, and halal food offering the utmost comfort.
+Travellers will find it easy to reach Dubai with direct flights available from most major European cities.
+The ultra-modern Dubai International Airport (DXB) offers luxury amenities, prayer and ablution facilities and halal food providing the utmost comfort.
 Public transport and taxis are a relatively convenient way to travel around the Emirates.

-Dubai is one of the rare holiday destinations that can be visited all-year around to your liking.
-Enjoy the winter sun of Dubai and escape the cold and harsh winters elsewhere.
-The best time to visit is between the months of November through to March, when the heat is not at its peak and travellers have the freedom to explore Dubai with fewer crowds and away from the scorching weather.
+Dubai is one of those rare holiday destinations that can be visited at any time of year.
+Enjoy winter sun in Dubai and escape the cold and harsh winters elsewhere.
+The best time to visit is between the months of November through to March, when the heat is not at its peak and travellers have the freedom to explore Dubai with fewer crowds.

 What makes Dubai so good for Muslim tourists?

 Usually when you look for halal holiday inspiration a few things come to mind, with Dubai you don’t have to try hard to tick the boxes.
-There are a multitude of reasons why the destination is ideal for Muslim travellers, the confidence that comes with visiting a country where Islamic attire and obligatory prayers are welcomed and so well catered for is unmatched.
-Look around at all that is suitable for Muslims as the religious beliefs, clothing, and food in Dubai and see the basic DNA that forms an ideal halal holiday.
-The aforementioned will highlight the solid foundation of amenities in Dubai which appeals to Muslims, so here are some top tips that will enrich your holiday experience:
+There are a multitude of reasons why the destination is ideal for Muslim travellers, the confidence that comes with visiting a country where Islamic attire and obligatory prayers are welcomed and halal-conscious holidaymakers are so well catered for cannot be underestimated.
+Here are some top tips that will enrich your holiday experience:

 1. Visit the Mosques in Dubai - three words come to mind: beauty, serenity and architecture.
-Become spellbound with the stunning mosques and give the holiday a spiritual uplift.
-Energise the soul, sit in seclusion and meet local Muslims - feel free to do so at the oldest mosque, Al Bidya Mosque, a 15th century mosque or at the Stunning Grand Mosque.
-Muslims can set themselves a challenge and pray the 5 daily prayers at several different mosques in 1 day.
+Praying in Dubai’s mosques will give your holiday a spiritual uplift.
+Energise the soul, contemplate in seclusion or meet local Muslims - feel free to do so at the oldest mosque, Al Bidya Mosque, a 15th century mosque or at the Stunning Grand Mosque.
+You could even set yourself a challenge and pray the 5 daily prayers at several different mosques in 1 day.

 Jumeirah Mosque in Dubai